TCGV/blog/_posts/2019-11-20-quantum-computing-for-programmers.md

 ```

-Now things get more interesting, the quibit's value, or state, can also be in a coherent superposition, being both true and false at the same time, with 50% ~ 50% probability (or any pair that sums to 100%).
+Now things get more interesting, the quibit's value, or state, can also be in a coherent superposition, being both true and false at the same time, with 50% ~ 50% probability (adding up to 100%).
 To achieve that we apply an "H gate" ([Hadamard gate](https://en.wikipedia.org/wiki/Quantum_logic_gate#Hadamard_(H)_gate)) to it:

 ```csharp